 This will comprise a number of options, including flexi-time, compressed work weeks, remote working or telecommuting.
-The flexible working project, which will be initiated first, would help the City lead by example and produce evidence in support of reduced peak-hour congestion, lower vehicle kilometres travelled, less vehicle emissions, improved utilisation of alternative transport modes, and enhanced employee well-being.
+The flexible working project, which will be initiated first, would help the City lead by example and produce evidence in support of reduced peak-hour congestion, lower vehicle kilometres travelled, less vehicle emissions, improved utilisation of alternative transport modes, and enhanced employee wellbeing.
 All flexible working options are to be rolled out by 2022.

-PROGRAMME: 4.2.C NON-MOTORISED TRANSPORT PROGRAMME
+NON-MOTORISED TRANSPORT (NMT) PROGRAMME

-In the next five years, the City will be expanding the NMT network, which includes footways, cycle ways, signage and intersection improvements that are universally accessible, to achieve improved access and mobility.
+In the next five years, the City will be expanding the non-motorised transport (NMT) network, which includes footways, cycle ways, signage and intersection improvements that are universally accessible, to achieve improved access and mobility.
 The City wide NMT project will involve: the review and update of the cycle network planning, identification of locations of bicycle racks, NMT improvements across the city in accordance with the NMT network plan and exploring investment opportunities for the provision of affordable bicycles.

-PROGRAMME: 4.2.D INTELLIGENT TRANSPORT SYSTEMS PROGRAMME
+INTELLIGENT TRANSPORT SYSTEMS PROGRAMME